openpilot-community/documentation-site/content/hardware/giraffe/giraffe-honda-bosch/_index.md

 title: Giraffe (Honda Bosch)
 ---

+This giraffe is designed for new model year Honda/Acura cars that have Honda Sensing/AcuraWatch Plus and Bosch hardware, which is found on the following cars Honda Civic Hatchback, 2017+ Honda CR-V, and 2018+ Honda Accord It may also work on other cars with the same connector.
+(Honda Bosch ships in 2-8 weeks)
+{{< figure src="https://dl.airtable.com/Srf1lz7zS3CMvDSK99bq_image.png" width="250" class="profile-image" >}}

+## What is a Giraffe
 The Giraffe is responsible for passing through signals to your vehicles existing driver assistance system.

 It features small toggle switches that allow you to turn the individual pass-throughs on or off to block the signals.
 This saves you from having to physically unplug or detach anything from the vehicle to resume using the stock system.
 It&#x27;s like unplugging, but better.